-Slavery and Human Trafficking Statement 2023
+Slavery and Human Trafficking Statement 2025

-This is the eighth statement that the 1024核工厂 (鈥渢he University鈥) has made pursuant to the requirements of the Modern Slavery Act 2015.
+This is the tenth statement that the University of 1024核工厂 (鈥渢he University鈥) has made pursuant to the requirements of the Modern Slavery Act 2015.
 The University remains fully committed to tackling human trafficking in its supply chains and in all other areas of our activity.
 In this statement we will provide an update on the actions we committed to achieve in our previous annual statement and, reflecting on our previous activity in this area, we will set out the progress that the University plans to take over the coming twelve months to ensure, as far as possible, that slavery and human trafficking are not taking place in any part of our organisation or our supply chains.

 The University鈥檚 Structure